 - Manager at Open Society Foundation, London, UK

-The four-week internship provides you with an opportunity to gain hands-on experience with an organization in Durban.
+The four-week internship provides you with an opportunity to gain hands-on experience with an organization in Durban or Cape Town.
 You will have the option of choosing an SIT-arranged internship or seeking out your own opportunity (with approval from the academic director).
 The scope of the internship will depend greatly on the nature of the organization and may deal with local, national, or international issues, on topics as diverse as civil society, conflict resolution, urban planning, gender equity, racial discrimination, education, and public policy.

 In addition to completing the internship, you will submit a paper that describes, assesses, and analyzes your learning.
 The paper will also outline the tasks you completed throughout the internship, knowledge you acquired, professional relationships you developed, and challenges you encountered and how you overcame them.